Skip to content Skip to Chat

 Step 8: Build Relationships and Write a Winning Dissertation

-The priority of your doctoral program is centered on developing your knowledge in your field, building relationships, and researching and writing your dissertation (a more in-depth version of a thesis.)
+The priority of your doctoral program is centered on developing your knowledge in your field, building relationships, and researching and writing your dissertation (a more in-depth version of a thesis).
 The dissertation will become the foundation for how you position yourself in seeking and competing for employment after your doctoral program.

 Step 9: Apply for Post-Doctoral Positions

 While at the end of your doctoral program, you’ll want to begin to apply for teaching positions at colleges or universities of your choice.
-Many professors start out as adjunct or contract-based professors to gain experience before being hired full-time within a department.
+Many professors start as adjunct or contract-based professors to gain experience before being hired full-time within a department.

 Post-Doctorate